2200092/CS220AU-DP-2022/index.md

 **_What is it?_**

-Artificial intelligence can be defined as anything that a machine or system does in order to mimic or resemble as closely as possible any human behaviour.
+AI can be defined as anything that a machine or system does in order to mimic or resemble as closely as possible any human behaviour.

-**_Why is Artificial Intelligence important?_**
+**_Why is AI important?_**
 - AI is able to automate learning and different types of computational tasks with a high degree of difficulty and volume in a reliable and effortless way.
 - It analyses large amounts of data through neural networks.
 The more data it obtains, the more accurate and deeper its analysis will be.
-- Artificial Intelligence is responsible for improving some of the products already on the market with its resources, such as, for example, the case of Siri in Apple products.
+- AI is responsible for improving some of the products already on the market with its resources, such as, for example, the case of Siri in Apple products.
 - The incredible precision that AI provides creates a great opportunity to develop fields such as medicine, where artificial intelligence techniques of deep learning, image classification and object recognition can now be used to detect diseases such as cancer.
 - AI enables the programming of data through progressive learning algorithms.